Lawrence of Arabia (film): Representation of other characters

 The film has its defenders.
 Biographer Michael Korda, the author of Hero: The Life and Legend of Lawrence of Arabia, offers a different opinion.
 The film is neither "the full story of Lawrence's life or a completely accurate account of the two years he spent fighting with the Arabs".
 Korda said that criticising its inaccuracy "misses the point".
 "The object was to produce, not a faithful docudrama that would educate the audience, but a hit picture".
 Stephen E. Tabachnick goes further than Korda by arguing that the film's portrayal of Lawrence is "appropriate and true to the text of Seven Pillars of Wisdom".
-David Murphy, historian and author of the 2008 book The Arab Revolt, wrote that although the film was flawed with various inaccuracies and omissions, "it was a truly epic movie and is rightly seen as a classic".
+David Murphy, historian and author of the 2008 book The Arab Revolt, wrote that although the film was flawed with inaccuracies and omissions, "it was a truly epic movie and is rightly seen as a classic".

 Production

-Pre-production
+Background and pre-production

 Previous films about T. E. Lawrence had been planned but had not been made.
 In the 1940s, Alexander Korda was interested in filming The Seven Pillars of Wisdom with Laurence Olivier, Leslie Howard, or Robert Donat as Lawrence, but had to pull out owing to financial difficulties.
 David Lean had been approached to direct a 1952 version for the Rank Organisation, but the project fell through.
 At the same time as pre-production of the film, Terence Rattigan was developing his play Ross which centred primarily on Lawrence's alleged homosexuality.
-Ross had begun as a screenplay, but was re-written for the stage when the film project fell through.
+Ross had begun as a screenplay but was re-written for the stage when the film project fell through.
 Sam Spiegel grew furious and attempted to have the play suppressed, which helped to gain publicity for the film.
 Dirk Bogarde had accepted the role in Ross; he described the cancellation of the project as "my bitterest disappointment".
 Alec Guinness played the role on stage.

 Lean and Sam Spiegel had worked together on The Bridge on the River Kwai and decided to collaborate again.
 For a time, Lean was interested in a biopic of Gandhi, with Alec Guinness to play the title role and Emeric Pressburger writing the screenplay.
 He eventually lost interest in the project, despite extensive pre-production work, including location scouting in India and a meeting with Jawaharlal Nehru.
 Lean then returned his attention to T. E. Lawrence.
 Columbia Pictures had an interest in a Lawrence project dating back to the early '50s, and the project got underway when Spiegel convinced a reluctant A. W. Lawrence to sell the rights to Seven Pillars of Wisdom for £22,500.